puppetlabs/puppet-docs/source/puppet/4.10/modules_publishing.markdown

 ### Remove symlinks

 Before you build your module, you must make sure that symlinks are either removed or set to be [ignored](#set-files-to-be-ignored).
-If you try to build a module with symlinks, you will recieve the following error:
+If you try to build a module with symlinks, you will receive the following error:

 ```
 Warning: Symlinks in modules are unsupported.
 Please investigate symlink manifests/foo.pp->manifests/init.pp.